Questions About Camps & Programs

 Our promo codes are issued as a dollar-for-dollar credit towards cancellations.
 Promo codes can be added on the last page of check out before you finalize your registration.
 Please note that if your promo code brings your order total to $0, you will still need to enter your credit or debit card information in order for our system to process your registration.
 Promo codes expire at the end of the year; however, since Spring and Summer camps are posted in early December, you’ll be able to apply promo codes to camps occurring in the next calendar year, as long as you register before the code expires.

-There’s a Processing Fee on my order that I don’t remember seeing before.
+There’s a Processing Fee option that I don’t remember seeing before.
 It this new?

 Yes.
 Last year we paid out more than $40,000 in total payment processing fees and as a nonprofit, we are not able to continue absorbing that level of expense while continuing to offer such high-quality programming.
-This is the first year that we’ve passed the 3% fee directly to our customers so that everyone pays a little.
-This charge is incurred for both credit and debit cards with the payment processing software that we currently use.
-We’re overhauling our registration system in 2020 and will make as many payment options available as we can (e.g. ACH).
+This is the first year that we’ve had the option for folks to pay through ACH, which has a much lower processing fee.
+We know some folks will still need to or want to use credit cards, and we’ve included an option to chip in to cover the costs of your own credit card processing fees in the registration process.